-Right from the start India had an enormous impact on my thinking, perhaps because I was there for study and so able to discover more of the inside story: to appreciate what made things tick.
-After that, work visits followed, building something similar on foundations already laid.
+India first featured on my agenda in the 1980s and impressed enormously, right from the start, in part perhaps because I was mostly there for study or for work, and so was able to discover more of the 'inside story': to see what made things tick.

-In India I was more-often-than-not alone and on a tight itinerary, with Mumbai as my start and finish point and target spots across the country in between.
-Accompanied travel happened every now and then: one memorable time with family for an extended stay in a Juhu apartment, then later to Rajasthan and more recently, Kerala, with my daughters.
+In India I was more-often-than-not by myself, with a tight itinerary, which meant I moved between target spots on the local scene, across the country, or within a large city such as Mumbai.
+Accompanied travel happened every now and then - one memorable time with family for an extended stay in a Juhu apartment; then much later to Rajasthan with one daughter and to the far South, a few years later, with two daughters in charge.

-Over many visits I came to realise the camera can be pointed in any direction and the result will most likely be, a memorable picture.
-Similarly, there are untold experiences to be had and nearly all can tell a remarkable story: in prose or in verse.
+Over many visits I came to realise the camera can be pointed in any direction in India and the result will, more often than not, be a memorable picture.
+Similarly, there is a plethora of experiences to be had and nearly all can tell a remarkable story.
+The first poem was initiated as I sat looking out from a Mumbai café to the monsoon drenched street outside: